 - Meat and Cheese – Just across the street from White House Tavern, this chic little eatery has a great charcuterie board as their name says!
 Get their biscuit board and their Asian noodle salad!

-- Element 47 (at Little Nell) – Upscale restaurant that we usually get lunch at.
+- Element 47 (at The Little Nell) – Upscale restaurant that we usually get lunch at.
 The tortilla soup, fish tacos, and cobb salad are all incredible.
 They also have a brunch buffet on Sundays!

 Dinner: